Corporate sleuths target Indonesia as cheaper assets lure investors

-JAKARTA/HONG KONG, Sept 16 Business is booming for corporate investigators in Indonesia, where the sharp decline in global commodity prices has triggered a spate of defaults and distressed asset sales that has attracted foreign investors to Southeast Asia's biggest economy.
+JAKARTA/HONG KONG Business is booming for corporate investigators in Indonesia, where the sharp decline in global commodity prices has triggered a spate of defaults and distressed asset sales that has attracted foreign investors to Southeast Asia's biggest economy.

 Specialist corporate intelligence firms that cut their teeth in China like Blackpeak Group and Control Risks say the number of enquiries related to asset sales and commercial disputes in Indonesia has shot up over the past year.